 Oceans Beyond Piracy recently convened a meeting of 40 maritime experts in London to discuss the current state of piracy off the east and west coasts of Africa.
 The meeting was convened just as reports of the...

 |1/31/17||Addressing Maritime Insecurity in the Horn of Africa

-Some recent incidents involving vessels off the Horn of Africa do not seem to reflect traditional forms of piracy, and could signal major maritime disruptions if an effective response is not developed.
-OBP has highlighted and classified six of the reported incidents.
-Can...
+Recent incidents involving vessels off the Horn of Africa do not reflect traditional forms of piracy, signaling an evolving threat to maritime security in the region that could lead to major maritime disruptions if an effective response is not developed.
+OBP highlights...

 |12/16/16||OBP Issue Paper: Defining Contracted Maritime Security

 This paper provides information on the different types of contracted maritime security services currently in use, and outlines the oversight mechanisms that govern them.

 Since 2011, OBP has convened Working Group meetings for maritime stakeholders and experts to share information and discuss challenges and opportunities regarding how to address maritime piracy in the Western Indian Ocean and in the Gulf of Guinea.
 These meetings are...

 Understanding the Somali piracy crisis could make crossing the Mediterranean safer for refugees.
 Although the Mediterranean migration crisis is very different from maritime piracy, many of the same groups are impacted.
 The lessons of counter-piracy suggest that by...

 |7/11/16||Somali Perspectives on Piracy and Illegal Fishing